Fatal and Error alerts can be sent via email messages to users if they meet the following criteria:

 - Click Test Mail Settings.
 The Test Mail Settings window appears:

 - In the Send To field, enter the address where the test email should be sent.
-This field is automatically populated with the email address of the current user, if available, in this case [email protected]
+This field is automatically populated with the email address of the current account, if available, in this case [email protected]

 - Click Send.
 A window will appear indicating if the email was sent successfully or an error occurred.